-Glasgow is a great place to be a student.
+There are so many reasons to study in Glasgow — it’s a fantastic city with a lot to offer students.
 As Scotland’s largest and most diverse city, you’ll always find something to do, and the city’s friendly people will make you feel at home as soon as you arrive.
-There are loads of reasons to choose Glasgow as your study destination, but we’ve narrowed it down to our top 7:
+Here are 7 reasons why you should study in Glasgow:

 From bagpipes to kilts, Scotland’s culture is famously unique, and Glasgow is the ideal place to learn all about it.
 There are many museums and art galleries to discover, and the University of Glasgow’s Hunterian is actually the oldest museum in Scotland.
 Meanwhile, the Mitchell Library is one of the largest public reference libraries in Europe, with approximately 1.3 million books!

 What’s more, there is always something cultural happening in Glasgow, and if you like festivals then it’s the perfect place to be.
 Throughout the year, you can enjoy festivals such as the Glasgow International Comedy Festival, West End Film Festival, Merchant City Festival and many more.